-The Compensation Committee and the Board believe that an effective compensation program appropriately rewards long-term growth and performance and does not encourage inappropriate risk taking.
+The Compensation Committee and the Board believe that an effective compensation program appropriately rewards longterm growth and performance and does not encourage inappropriate risk taking.
 In developing our compensation program, the Compensation Committee and the Board have developed a set of guidelines to ensure the program meets the foregoing objectives.
 Such guidelines are more particularly described in the "Executive Compensation Discussion and Analysis" section of this Information Circular beginning on page 28 herein.
 These guidelines are intended to be guidelines only, and the Board continues to have the discretion to adjust or change such guidelines as circumstances warrant.

 The Compensation Committee engaged Mercer to conduct a review of the Corporation's executive compensation program in 2018.
-Mercer was also engaged by the Corporation to assist with preparing this information circular.